 How to beat a fire hydrant parking ticket

-An NYC fire hydrant parking ticket is one of the quintessential parking tickets of all times.
-Battle-scarred residents of New York City always insist that they parked their chariots more than fifteen feet from the hydrant.
-While myriad visitors to our fair city lament that they didn’t realize there was a fifteen feet no-fly zone or there was no yellow curb.
+An NYC fire hydrant parking ticket is one of the iconic parking tickets of all time.
+Battle-scarred residents of New York City will always insist that they parked their chariots more than fifteen feet from the hydrant.
+While myriad visitors to our fair city lament that they didn’t realize there was a fifteen-foot no-fly zone or there was no yellow curb.

 Beating an unjust fire hydrant violation is a beautiful thing, but doesn’t come easily.
 You better be ready to do your homework and prepare a series of exhibits that present your story persuasively.

-I’ve had a bunch of good luck battling these costly orange epistles, and I’d like to share some tips that set my clients free.
+I’ve had a bunch of good luck battling these costly orange epistles, and I’d like to share some tips with you that set my clients free.